hashicorp/terraform-website/content/source/docs/extend/writing-custom-providers.html.md

 Often the resulting data structure from the API is more complicated and contains nested structures.
 The following example illustrates this fact.
 The goal is that the `terraform.state` maps the resulting data structure as close as possible.
 This mapping is called `flattening` whereas mapping the terraform configuration to an API call, e.g. on create is called `expanding`.

 This example illustrates the `flattening` of a nested structure which contains a `TypeSet` and `TypeMap`.

-Considering the following structure as result from the API:
+Considering the following structure as the response from the API:

 ```json
 {